LinkedInLearning/python-et-8653103/README.md

 ## Instructor

-Ryan Mitchell
-Principal Software Engineer at GLG
+Ryan Mitchell, Principal Software Engineer at GLG

 Ryan Mitchell is the author of Unlocking Python (Wiley, 2025) and Web Scraping with Python (O'Reilly, 2024).
 She has six LinkedIn Learning courses, including the popular Python course Python Essential Training.
 An expert in web scraping, application security, and data science, Ryan has hosted workshops and spoken at many events, including Data Day Texas and DEF CON.